Answers to frequently asked questions about renting, strata, auctions, and open homes during COVID-19.

 Auctions and open homes

-Physical distancing measures and good hygiene still apply.
+Physical distancing measures and good hygiene requirements apply.

 The health fundamentals during COVID-19 are hand hygiene, physical distancing and record keeping.

-During an inspection or auction agents need to:
+During an inspection or auction agents need to at least:

 - ensure physical distancing of at least 1.5m between each person